miltonsuggs/04-breast-cancer-classification/README.md

 Classifying breast cancer diagnosis using various prediction models

 ## PROJECT DESCRIPTION
-Using data from a digitized images of a brest mass in the state of Wisconsin, this notebook will use feature selection and model building using several different algorithms to attempt to predict whether a breast mass is benign or malignant.
+Using data from a digitized images of a breast mass in the state of Wisconsin, this notebook will use feature selection and model building using several different algorithms to attempt to predict whether a breast mass is benign or malignant.

 ## ABOUT THE DATA